percona/everest-doc/docs/contribute.md

 ## Submit a bug report or feature request

 If you find a bug in Percona Everest, you can submit a report via the [Percona  Everest Community Forum](https://forums.percona.com).
 Start by searching the open topics for a similar report.
-If you find that someone else has already reported your problem, then you can upvote that report to increase its visibility.
+If you find that someone else has already reported the same issue, you can upvote that report to increase its visibility.

 If there is no existing report, submit a report following these steps: